sudo-su-FDEL/OSINT-WEBSITES/README.md

 # OSINT-WEBSITES
-A small program with websited and tools that I believe are efficient for OSINT research.
+A small program with websites and tools that I believe are efficient for OSINT research.